 Signs of Sebaceous Cysts On Your French Bulldog

 |When a blocked sweat gland happens, they look like transparent, black, or bluish nodules, often located around the eyes or ears.|

 |These are usually smooth, circular growths that range between 5 mm and 5 cm in diameter.|

-Complications may occur when the cyst breaks and opens, which can cause infection.
-Cysts that are increasing very rapidly are often abnormal..
+A cyst may break and open, causing an infection to occur, which may cause complications.
+Cysts that are increasing very rapidly are often abnormal.

 Treating Your French Bulldogs Sebaceous Cysts